Last Updated on June 24, 2021 by Malerie Yolen-Cohen and Sandra Foyt

 VISIT: Gunn Memorial Museum, Washington CT

-Affiliated with the lovely stone Gunn Library, the Museum features temporary exhibits, walking tours, film series, and other programs.
+Affiliated with the lovely stone Gunn Library, the Museum features over 10,000 items ranging from objects to archives, including research papers, family histories, maps, gravestone inscriptions, photographs, house histories, and more.
+There are also temporary exhibits, walking tours, film series, and other programs.
 Open Thurs-Sat 10-4, Sun 12-4.

 SHOP/ICE CREAM: Arethusa Farms Dairy, Bantam

 What are those former Manolo Blahnik guys up to?
 They own cows and lots of land and have called their Litchfield Hills enterprise Arethusa Farms.
 Pick up cheese, ice cream, and farm-fresh milk “like it used to taste.”

 VISIT: New Milford Historical Society Museum, New Milford

 If you love historic structures saved from demolition, you’ll adore this assemblage of buildings that constitute the New Milford Historical Society.

 Most notable is the former Elijah Boardman Mercantile Store.
 It was owned by one of the state’s first senators and moved from the town center and reassembled, complete with its original beams, in 1996.
 The 1823 First Bank of Litchfield County Building is in the process of being restored.

 The Historical Society Museum houses a fantastic “button tableau” – an art piece made from “vegetable ivory nut” buttons fashioned in New Milford.
 The town boasted a burgeoning button industry in the late 1800’s and early 1900’s.